Don't let Motion Sickness ruin any trip.

 - Do not eat overly greasy or acidic foods the night before the dive or the morning of the dive.
 This even includes drinking coffee or caffeinated drinks.
 These will weigh heavy on your stomach and slow down your digestive process.
 This can leave you feeling bloated, nauseous and can cause your stomach to churn whilst your dive boat is rolling over the open water.

 - Don’t miss a meal before your dive.
 Not only will you need the energy for your day of diving, eating the right foods can help your stomach concentrate on something, other than wanting to remove its contents.

 - Once you are on the dive boat, be the keno, set up your dive gear immediately, this will reduce the amount of time that you spend on deck and will mean that you will only be focussing on static objects before the boat has even left the dock.

 - Avoid gasoline or petrol fumes.
-I know this seems pretty difficult as this is what the boat is running on, however the smell can in fact make nausea much worse, so stay away from the engines.
+I know this seems pretty difficult as this is what the boat is running on, however, the smell can make nausea much worse, so stay away from the engines.